NeilSinclair/prompt_workshop/ms_copilot/ms_copilot3.md

 **User message:**

 We are working on a data platform for sharing sensor data from cars.
-Please can you come up with a set of questions I should ask interviewees for understand product requirements.
+Please can you outline the key features of this platform for a planning document?

 ---------